Infinemen/Smilei-PWI/README.md

 **WARNING: This is a premature idea.**

 I want to add a plasma-material-interaction (PMI) module into Smilei for magnetic fusion study.
 Hope everyone interested in this help with me.

+## What will be tried
+I will try to change the thermalize particle boundary condition into 'kind of' particle source to emit particle into simulation domain.